 More meadows in 2024!

-Herefordshire Meadows had another successful year in 2024 supporting 74.38ha of species-rich grasslands creation and enhancement at 26 sites across Herefordshire including:
+Herefordshire Meadows had another successful year in 2024 supporting the creation of 58ha of species-rich grasslands at 21 sites across Herefordshire including:

 • 21.96ha of floodplain meadow was created in the Wye Valley National Landscape (formerly known as AONB) thanks to their Farming in Protected Landscapes funding.